ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 #.
 We are using treatment categories only, not individual treatments as different types of treatments have similar efficacy values.
 This also means a patient cannot "switch" medications
 #.
 There is no option for dicontinuation of medications or take fewer medications (i.e., "move down" treatment categories)
 #.
 All simulants receive the average efficacy from medications, there is no indiviual variation in response
+#.
+SBP does not have a parameter uncertainity value

 **Adherence**